 Charles River Path – Quinobequin Road

 Wooded trail along Charles River shoreline.
 Signs of beaver activity.
 Trail crosses several small streams via bridges and logs.
-Trail may be impassible in summer due to poison ivy.
+Southern end of trail may be impassible in summer due to poison ivy.

 A Loop Along the Aqueducts

 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.